-Avangrid promotes diversity, equity, and inclusion (DE&I) and is committed to a workplace where all employees are guaranteed equal employment opportunities.
+Avangrid is committed to a workplace where all employees are guaranteed equal employment opportunities without regard to any protected category.
 This commitment requires an objective hiring and selection program, based on the academic, personal, and professional qualifications of candidates and the needs of the Company.
 Candidates for open positions should be assessed rigorously and objectively, based on their professional merits.